mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/builders/builder.md

 The [`Builder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml) is a versatile tool for constructing static, dynamic, complex SQL queries, and stored procedures.

-The `Create` method on the [`SimpleSqlBuilder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.SimpleBuilder.yml) or [`ISimpleBuilder`](../../api-docs/di/Dapper.SimpleSqlBuilder.DependencyInjection.ISimpleBuilder.yml) (when using [dependency injection](../configuration/dependency-injection.md)) is used to create a new builder instance.
-It accepts a SQL query as as one of its parameter and returns a new builder instance.
+The `Create` method on the [`SimpleSqlBuilder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.SimpleBuilder.yml) or [`ISimpleBuilder`](../../api-docs/di/Dapper.SimpleSqlBuilder.DependencyInjection.ISimpleBuilder.yml) (when using [dependency injection](../configuration/dependency-injection.md)) creates a new [`builder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml) instance.
+It accepts a SQL query as one of its parameters and returns a new [`builder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml) instance.

 The SQL query can be a static string or an interpolated string.
-The builder will parse the SQL query and extract the parameters from it.
-The parameters can be accessed via the [`Parameters`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml#Dapper_SimpleSqlBuilder_Builder_Parameters) property and the generated SQL query can be accessed via the [`Sql`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml#Dapper_SimpleSqlBuilder_Builder_Sql) property.
+The [`builder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml) parses the SQL query and extracts the parameters from it.
+The parameters can be accessed via the [`Parameters`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml#Dapper_SimpleSqlBuilder_Builder_Parameters) property, and the generated SQL query can be accessed via the [`Sql`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml#Dapper_SimpleSqlBuilder_Builder_Sql) property.

 ## Static SQL